philwunderlich/philwunderlich.github.io/Stata-slides/Session5/reveal.js-3.9.2/slides/slides5-1.md

     - Add a line for the median.
 How does the median behave as compared to the mean?
 3. Create a box plot that illustrates the distribution of the household income.
     - Try to make an informed decision where to cut off the box plot to keep outliers but exclude extreme outliers that distort the graphical representation.
-4. Draw a Bar plot for all categories of the employment status.
+4. Draw a bar plot for all categories of the employment status.

 (Remark: Excluding outliers from a graphic is a measure that should be used with care, as pointed out before !</div>